semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

     - pattern: $INDEX
 ```

-Taint mini cookbook
+Mini cookbook
 -------------------

 Again, keep in mind that sources, sanitizers and sinks are given by arbitrary patterns, so they can be anything that you can match with Semgrep.
 You can get very creative!

 ### Function argument as a source

-Taint may come from specific functions that read user input such as `window.prompt()` but it is also easy to specify that taint comes from anywhere else, such as, for example, a specific argument within a function definition (as already seen in the running example):
+Taint may come from specific functions that read user input such as `window.prompt()` but it is also easy to specify that taint comes from anywhere else, such as, for example, a specific argument within a function definition:

 ```javascript
 pattern-sources: